ushiboy/picmd/README.md

 ### Command Request (Client -> Application)

-Hexadecimal data starting with `AT*CMD=` and ending with `CRLF`.
+Hexadecimal data starting with `AT*PIC=` and ending with `CRLF`.

 The command type is specified by the first 8 bits.

 The command parameter size is represented by the second 16 bits.
 Then there is the content of the command parameters.

-The check parity is the XOR of the values ​​from command type to command parameter.
+The check parity is the XOR of the values from command type to command parameter.

 ```
-AT*CMD=0104000100000004\r\n
+AT*PIC=0104000100000004\r\n
 <-----><><--><------><><-->
    \    \  \     \    \  \_ command end delimiter (CRLF)
     \    \  \     \    \_ check parity